flipstone/henforcer/README.md

-# modulo
+# modulint

-`modulo` is a tool to help us keep dependencies amongs entire trees of Haskell modules from becoming hopelessly engangled.
+`modulint` is a tool to help us keep dependencies amongs entire trees of Haskell modules from becoming hopelessly engangled.

 ## Examples